Learning Feynman integrals from differential equations with neural networks: Introduction

 This article is organised as follows.
 In \cref{sec:DEs}, we review the method of \acp{DE} for calculating Feynman integrals.
 In \cref{sec:ml}, we describe how we apply \ac{PIDL} to solve those \acp{DE}.
 In \cref{sec:Examples}, we present example applications of our method to several integral families.
-We conclude in \cref{sec:conc}. \Cref{app:families} collects the definitions of the integral families considered in this work.
+We conclude in \cref{sec:conc}. \Cref{app:families} collects the definitions of the integral families considered in this work, while in \cref{app:plots} we gather figures detailing the training and testing statistics for all two-loop examples.